A Bayesian network model to predict fish acute toxicity from multiple lines of evidence

 WWW: Anders L Madsen, Mark Christiansen (HUGIN EXPERT)

-Latest update: January 2023
+Latest update: May 2024

 Bayesian networks (BNs) are gaining popularity in ecotoxicology and ecological risk assessment, because of their ability to integrate different types of data and other information, and to predict the probability of specified states.
 This example demonstrates the use of a Bayesian network to provide scientific support for decisions on animal testing in ecotoxicology.
 European legislations require Reduction, Replacement or Refinement of animal testing wherever possible.
 The use of fish embryos for toxicity testing is considered a promising alternative to the use of juvenile or adult fish.
 However, fish embryos are not yet accepted as an alternative for regulatory purposes.
 The European Chemicals Agency (ECHA) has therefore recommended the development of a weight-of-evidence (WoE) approach to evaluate Fish Embyo Toxicity (FET) data in combination with other types of information as a replacement for juvenile fish toxicity data.